-Although it is not required to work as an Optical Technician in California, graduates may pursue certification.
-Graduates must pass voluntary certification examinations through the American Board of Opticianry (ABO) and/or the National Contact Lens Examiners (NCLE) in order to obtain certification.
+Although it is not required to work as an Optical Technician in California, graduates are eligible for certification.
+To obtain certification graduates must pass voluntary certification examinations through the American Board of Opticianry (ABO) and/or the National Contact Lens Examiners (NCLE).